 The 2014 ATA compensation survey shows that certified translators earn an average of $10,000 more per year than non-certified translators.
 The ATA exam has a pass rate of under 20%.
-According to the article referenced, for English into Russian the average pass rate is 18.51%.
-For Spanish into English, it is 10.64%, and for English into Spanish it is 11.61%.
+According to the article referenced, for Spanish into English, it is 10.64%, and for English into Spanish it is 11.61%.
 Please click on this link for detailed information on specific languages.
 In this training, we will provide resources to help translators understand how to approach the ATA exam and become better translators in the process.

 This is a Gaucha Translations program, not an ATA program.
 Helen Eby is not an ATA Certification Exam Grader.
-The text written on this website, the blog posts written by the instructors, and other materials, reflect the opinion of the instructors, not the view of ATA unless otherwise expressed explicitly.
-Gaucha Translations and the instructors make no guarantees of participants passing any particular exam, because passing an exam depends on many variables.
+The text written on this website, the blog posts are written by the instructors and other materials reflect the opinion of the instructors, not the view of ATA unless otherwise expressed explicitly.
+Gaucha Translations and the instructors make no guarantees of participants passing any particular exam because passing an exam depends on many variables.
 As a matter of fact, no instructor ever guarantees that all his students will pass his own final exam!

 - Computer with good internet connection (participants will be entering answers on their computers on a regular basis)